AddySam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-to Display lines containing the pattern “root” from the file to Display the number of lines that contain the pattern “bin” in the file to Display lines containing the pattern “root” and 3 lines after them in the file Display all the lines in the file /etc/passwd that do not contain the pattern “bin” Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+to Display lines containing the pattern “root” from the file to Display the number of lines that contain the pattern “bin” in the file to Display lines containing the pattern “root” and 3 lines after them in the file to Display all the lines in the file /etc/passwd that do not contain the pattern “bin” to Display all lines of the file /etc/ssh/sshd_config starting with a letter to Replace all characters A and c from input to Z and e respectively